-Then toss together until the leaves are all lightly dressed.
+Toss together until the leaves are all lightly dressed.

 Plate up the greens and onions, throw on the clementines (or mandarin) segments, pomegranate seeds, the candied almonds and nestle the avocado slices along the edge.

-Then drizzle with a little more of the honey poppy seed vinaigrette over top.
+Lastly, drizzle with a little more of the honey poppy seed vinaigrette over top.

 But not only is this a beautiful and colorful salad, but it’s also light and refreshing.
 A feel good salad.